 - Could I get prison time for a conviction?

 - Do I need a criminal defense lawyer?

 - What can I do to protect my rights?

-- Drug trafficking or distribution
+- Drug distribution

 - Sale of a controlled substance